Frees1990/Spelling-Junior/README.md

  English is the language that this site is supported

 ## **Design**
-  - I made the design as simple as possible to ommit distraction.
+  - I made the design as simple as possible to omit distraction.
 While making this project, I have always taken into consideration my childs personality.
 He is easily distracted like any other kids so in order to lessen the interuption, I have made the design a little less distracting to the user.
 I initially thought of just a one page game, However, I thought of making it more personal to the user and added another page to give more information how to navigate through the game to provide more guide to users who need more support.

 ### **Wireframe**
 This is my Initial Plans without the 2 addtional pages, it is exactly how it looks like without the Index and the Help page .

 ![Game Page](assets/readme-images/wireframe.png)

-### WEBPAGE VIEW
-  ![Home Page]
-  ![My Story Page]
-  ![Visa Process Page]
-  ![Documents Page]
-  ![Contact Page]

-### MOBILE VIEW
-  ![MHome Page]
-  ![MMy Story Page]
-  ![MVisa Process Page]
-  ![MDocuments Page]
-  ![MContact Page]

 ### **Colour Palette**